Overview of the Balkans :: Books

 More about this book: Amazon (USA)Amazon (UK) |

-Mediterranean Europe - Lonely Planet Regional Guide (9th edition published September 2009)Depending on your planned route this is a possible alternative to the Eastern Europe guide, with about the same level of detail.
-Of the Balkan countries this guide includes Croatia, Montenegro, Albania, Greece, and Turkey.
-Slovenia and Bosnia apparently have coastlines too short to qualify as Mediterranean countries - although Portugal, with no Mediterranean shore at all, is included. |
+Lonely Planet Mediterranean Europe (11th edition published October 2013)Depending on your planned route this is a possible alternative to the Eastern Europe guide, with about the same level of detail.
+Of the countries covered on this website Albania, Bosnia, Croatia, Greece, and Montenegro, Slovenia and Turkey and are all included. |

 More about this book: Amazon (USA)Amazon (UK) |